Ernest Hemingway: Selected Letters, 1917–1961

 Ernest Hemingway: Selected Letters, 1917–1961 is a book composed of letters to and from Ernest Hemingway found at his Cuban home after his death, edited by Hemingway biographer Carlos Baker.

 Hemingway was a prolific correspondent and in 1981 many of his letters were published by Scribner's in the volume.
-Although Hemingway wrote to his executors in 1958 asking that his letters not be published, in 1979 his wife Mary Hemingway made the decision to have the letters published.
+Although Hemingway wrote to his executors in 1958 asking that his letters not be published, in 1979 his widow Mary Hemingway made the decision to have the letters published.